Ayesha-da/pneumonia_detection_analysis/README.md

   D. Notes:

     This was our initial dataset and serves as the basis for the intended format for other datasets.
-This set only identifies normal vs pneumonia, and does not take into account other potential Lung issues that could also show up (cancer, covid, TB, etc)
+This set only identifies normal vs pneumonia, and does not take into account other potential Lung issues that could also show up (cancer, covid, TB, etc.)

  2) NIH Chest X-rays